simonMarcotte/Airflow-Stock-Pipeline/README.md

 # Airflow Stock Data Pipeline

-This project uses Apache Airflow to automate historical stock anaylsis for a particular stock over the last 20 years.
+This project uses Apache Airflow to automate historical stock anaylsis for a stock with the highest daily gain.
-The DAG is run daily, grabbing historical stock data (currently for GOOGL), and stores it in BigQuery, which then triggers a calculation of the maximum stock profit during that time.
+The DAG is run daily, grabbing historical stock data using the ticker, and stores it in BigQuery, which then triggers a calculation of the maximum stock profit up until today.

 ## Prerequisites: